-The life of prayer and contemplation is simply to realize God's presence to us, in the depths of every being, and at the same time beyond all things, beyond all that is within and all that is without.
+The life of prayer and contemplation is simply to realize God's presence to us, in the depths of every being, and at the same time beyond all things, beyond all that is without.

 It is certainly not a way of life that is reserved for those few individuals who are especially called to escape from the world and take refuge in the desert.